The FAQ document is also available for download as pdf.

 1) What does ELIXIR’s structure and legal framework look like?

-ELIXIR’s structure is based on a hub and nodes model.
+ELIXIR’s structure is based on a Hub and Nodes model.
 The ELIXIR Hub provides an administrative governance structure, which carries out scientific, technical and administrative coordination tasks in addition to the delivery of core services.
 These tasks are decided by the ELIXIR Board and executed by the ELIXIR Director both of which are advised by advisory bodies.

 The ELIXIR Nodes, national or international research institutes from ELIXIR Members that enter into a collaboration agreement with the ELIXIR Hub, play a leading role in the provision of technical services.
-The Head of Nodes support the ELIXIR Director in developing the ELIXIR Programme, scientific strategy and grant-funding opportunities.
+The Heads of Nodes support the ELIXIR Director in developing the ELIXIR Programme, scientific strategy and grant-funding opportunities.

 II.
 Details of ELIXIR’s legal framework